About New Canton

 Criminal Records

 The criminal records ecosystem in Buckingham County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by the Buckingham County Sheriff's Office and the Virginia State Police.
-Residents can request background checks through the Virginia State Police, which provides comprehensive criminal history information.
-The Virginia Bureau of Investigation offers additional resources for background checks, ensuring that residents have access to accurate and up-to-date criminal records.
+Residents can request background checks through the Virginia State Police, which provides criminal history information.
+The Virginia State Police offers additional resources for background checks, so that residents have access to accurate and up-to-date criminal records.

 The sex offender registry is publicly accessible, allowing residents to stay informed about registered offenders in their area.
-The Virginia Freedom of Information Act facilitates access to these records, promoting transparency and accountability in the criminal justice system.
+The Virginia Freedom of Information Act helps with access to these records, promoting transparency and accountability in the criminal justice system.

 Economy & Demographics

 The economy of New Canton is largely supported by agriculture and small businesses.
 Many local residents are engaged in farming and agribusiness, with crops and livestock being major contributors to the town's economic fabric.
-Additionally, small businesses, including retail shops, restaurants, and service providers, play a vital role in shaping the commercial landscape of New Canton.
+Small businesses, including retail shops, restaurants, and service providers, play a vital role in shaping the business scene of New Canton.

 The Buckingham County Economic Development Authority, located at 13360 W James Anderson Hwy, Buckingham, VA 23921, oversees economic development initiatives and can provide further information about the economic profile of this Buckingham County city.